-4.19 The Strategic Housing Land Availability Assessment Addendum (31 March 2019) reviews dwelling completions, capacity, density and delivery of all sites in a range of sizes and locations throughout the Borough.
+4.26 The Housing Land Supply Monitoring Report will be published shortly and will review dwelling completions, capacity, density and delivery of all sites in a range of sizes and locations throughout the Borough.
 It also predicts growth in coming years.
-This detailed information provides the Council with a greater understanding of potential delivery rates on larger sites per house builder; the density and capacity of greenfield edge of urban and brownfield urban sites; and delivery rates for affordable housing achieved through planning policy S016 requirements.
+This detailed information provides the Council with a greater understanding of potential delivery rates on larger sites per house builder; the density and capacity of greenfield, edge of urban and brownfield urban sites; and delivery rates for affordable housing achieved through planning policy S016 requirements.

-4.20 In addition to the Strategic Allocation at Bassingthorpe Farm for approximately 2,400 new homes as detailed in Core Strategy policy CS1; policy SP1 of the Sites and Polices Document, allocates additional sites for development.
+4.27 In addition to the Strategic Allocation at Bassingthorpe Farm for approximately 2,400 new homes as detailed in Core Strategy policy CS1; policy SP1 of the Sites and Polices Document, allocates additional sites for development.
 Table 2 of Policy SP1 'Sites allocated for residential use' refers.

-4.21 An update to the Strategic Housing Market Assessment (SHMA) has now been completed and published.
-This Study was a joint commission with Sheffield City Council and the two Councils appointed consultants CRESR (Centre for Regional Economic and Social Research) at Sheffield Hallam University, to undertake the work.
+4.28 An update to the Strategic Housing Market Assessment (SHMA) has now been completed and published.
+This Study was a joint commission with Sheffield City Council; the two Councils appointed consultants CRESR (Centre for Regional Economic and Social Research) at Sheffield Hallam University, to undertake the work.
 The SHMA provides important evidence, in the form of a report and associated data sets, about the housing market that the Council can use in the development of its future housing policies and strategies and to guide future housing delivery.

-4.22 In summary, the SHMA headlines for Rotherham are as follows:
+4.29 In summary, the SHMA headlines for Rotherham are as follows: